engelsjk/node-sms-surveybot/README.md

 For this project, we're just concerned with setting up a TwiML app.
 The best place to start is Twilip's support page, [How Do I Create a TwiML App?](https://support.twilio.com/hc/en-us/articles/223180928-How-Do-I-Create-a-TwiML-App-).

-After that, all you need to do is to copy your ngrok URL (e.g. https://db3ea4ea.ngrok.io/sms) into the Messaging Request URL box, making sure that HTTP POST is selected.
+After that, all you need to do is to copy your ngrok URL (e.g. http://db3ea4ea.ngrok.io/sms) into the Messaging Request URL box, making sure that HTTP POST is selected.
+I should note that I struggled to get everything working when using an ngrok HTTPS URL, but it seemed to work fine in HTTP.

 And finally, just make sure that the TwiML app you just created is properly [linked to your Twilio phone number](https://support.twilio.com/hc/en-us/articles/223136047-Configuring-Phone-Numbers-to-Receive-SMS-Messages#twimlbin).